-In 2022 the Bastille Day event takes place on July 16th.
-Other exceptional events also happening that same weekend include the Uptown Live street party and music festival, Lynn Valley Days in North Vancouver, and the Vancouver Folk Music Festival at Jericho Beach.
-What an exciting weekend it’s going to be!
+In 2022 the Bastille Day event took place on July 16th.
+Other exceptional events also happening that same weekend included the Uptown Live street party and music festival, Lynn Valley Days in North Vancouver, and the Vancouver Folk Music Festival at Jericho Beach.
+What an exciting weekend was to be had!

 This article contains the following information about the Bastille Day Festival:

 What is Bastille Day? | Festival Details | Festival Details | Festival Entertainment | Other Information

 Vancouver normally hosts a Bastille Day celebration on July 14th every year but it took place on July 11th in 2021 because of the pandemic, and it took place on July 16th (a Saturday) in 2022.
 The event happens at the Roundhouse Community Centre in Yaletown.
 A celebration of French food and music, the festival features a selection of live entertainment and vendor stalls.

 Details of the Vancouver Bastille Day French Festival for 2023 are to be confirmed.